AbuCTF/ClassFlow/README.md

 - **SHA-256:** SHA-256 is a cryptographic hash function.
 - **Advanced Encryption Standard (AES):** AES is a widely used encryption algorithm.
 - **JavaFX:** JavaFX is a software platform for creating and delivering desktop applications, as well as rich web applications that can run across a wide variety of devices.
+- **JWT (JSON Web Token):** SON Web Token is a proposed Internet standard for creating data with optional signature and/or optional encryption whose payload holds JSON that asserts some number of claims.

 ## Customization